-- Mythology Gag: In Captain America: The First Avenger.
-They deliberately mistake Stan Lee for Jack Kirby during the Creator Cameo.
-While Lee was in part responsible for reintroducing the character to 1960's readers, Kirby originally created the character.
+- In Captain America: The First Avenger, they deliberately mistake Stan Lee for Jack Kirby during the Creator Cameo.
+While Lee was in part responsible for reintroducing Cap to 1960's readers, Kirby originally created the character.

 - Noodle Implements: In the short Welcome Back, Norman, Mike states "The contents of those two briefcases would shock even the most jaded sex trade worker."

 - Noodle Incident: